 Or for G5 Entertainment:

-So, G5 Entertainment has an ROCE of 44%.
+Therefore, G5 Entertainment has an ROCE of 18%.

 Is G5 Entertainment's ROCE Good?

 ROCE can be useful when making comparisons, such as between similar companies.
-Using our data, we find that G5 Entertainment’s ROCE is meaningfully better than the 14% average in the Entertainment industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Putting aside its position relative to its industry for now, in absolute terms, G5 Entertainment’s ROCE is currently very good.
+In our analysis, G5 Entertainment's ROCE is meaningfully higher than the 14% average in the Entertainment industry.
+I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+Regardless of the industry comparison, in absolute terms, G5 Entertainment's ROCE currently appears to be excellent.

 How G5 Entertainment's Current Liabilities Impact Its ROCE

-G5 Entertainment has total liabilities of kr173m and total assets of kr500m.
-Therefore its current liabilities are equivalent to approximately 35% of its total assets.
-G5 Entertainment’s ROCE is boosted somewhat by its middling amount of current liabilities.
+G5 Entertainment has total assets of kr604m and current liabilities of kr201m.
+As a result, its current liabilities are equal to approximately 33% of its total assets.
+G5 Entertainment's ROCE is boosted somewhat by its middling amount of current liabilities.